PyconUK/ConferenceScheduler/docs/background/mathematical_model.rst

 :math:`d\in\mathbb{R}_{\geq 0}^{M}`.
 Similarly capacity for rooms might be known, captured using another vector :math:`c\in\mathbb{R}_{\geq 0}^{N}`.
-Whilst it might not be possible to stick to those constraints strongly (when dealing with parallel sessions delegate might not go where they originally intended) we can aim to minimise the expected overflow given by the following expression:
+Whilst it might not be possible to stick to those constraints strongly (when dealing with parallel sessions delegates might not go where they originally intended) we can aim to minimise the expected overflow given by the following expression:

 .. math::